Home

 Long Lake MN.

-It sounds like the circuit breaker on your Motorhome is sensitive which actually can be a good thing.
+ANSWER: Hi John, it sounds like the circuit breaker on your Motorhome is sensitive which actually can be a good thing.
 I believe I have a resolution for your problem.

 Whenever you are hooking up your RV to RV Park Shore Power (electric box); you will notice that each 50 Amp, 30 AMP and 15 AMP receptacle have their own circuit breaker near the receptacle.
 Turn off the circuit breaker on the shore power plug you are going to use before plugging your RV in.